 - Tomorrow Sleep has coils in the support layer, while Ghostbed is all foam.

-- Both mattresses should be durable
+- Both mattresses should be durable for the long haul.

 - Both are constructed to ensure neutral temperature.